jaantollander/masters-thesis/content/10_introduction.md

 It should also reduce the amount of manual work involved.

 Additionally, we aim to provide information that can guide future procurements and configuration changes such that the investments and modifications improve the critical parts of the storage system.

+Issues related to usage of parallel file system are widely known.
+[@tacc-io-guideline]

+\textcolor{red}{
+TODO: explain known issues and solutions related to usage of parallel file systems }

+\textcolor{red}{
+TODO: describe previous works that used Jobstats for monitoring }